isomerpages/edb-pix/_build-your-team/Key administrative steps/For all companies.md

 **Things to note:** <br>Foreign registered entities (not yet registered with ACRA) may still appoint a foreigner employee based outside of Singapore to register for a Corppass Admin account.
 However, not all e-services are made available to Foreign ID Corppass users.

-**How to apply:** <br>For ease and convenience, many foreign companies choose to engage the help of [corporate secretarial services](https://www.edb.gov.sg/connections-concierge/service-providers.html?tab=general-service-providers&amp;servicecategory=incorporation&amp;corporatesecretarialsolutions) to manage the registration and setting up of a Corppass account, amongst other aaminstrative matters.
+**How to apply:** <br>For ease and convenience, many foreign companies choose to engage the help of [corporate secretarial services](https://www.edb.gov.sg/connections-concierge/service-providers.html?tab=general-service-providers&amp;servicecategory=incorporation&amp;corporatesecretarialsolutions) to manage the registration and setting up of a Corppass account, amongst other administrative matters.
 <br><br>Alternatively, you may find out more about Corppass and registration [here](https://www.corppass.gov.sg/cpauth/login/homepage).

 <br>